NMMRSTT/market_basket_analysis/README.md

 - `README.md`: Project description and summary of findings.

 This description provides an overview of the project, the dataset, objectives, tools, and the structure of your repository, aligning with the needs of a data science portfolio.
 Feel free to customize it to fit your specific project details.

+## Acknowledgments
+This project uses data provided by Aslan Ahmedov, available on Kaggle.
+We appreciate his effort in compiling and sharing this valuable dataset.